transmogrifier-io/transmogrifier/README.md

 ### Filters
 The Filters array defines multiple objects that contain the function needed to transform the data as well as any parameters required.
 For example, the function "public_art_json_to_json" requires a library parameter to define the location of the library of functions needed to transform the data.
 The order that the filters are defined is the order the the data will pass through.
 For example, in the manifest below, the validator filter is run before the stringify filter.
+[Here] (https://raw.githubusercontent.com/OpendataDeveloperNetwork/ODEN-Transmogrifiers/dev/filters/validate.js) is an example of a filter.

 ### Sinks
 The Sinks array defines multiple objects that contain the function needed to output the data as well as any parameters required.
 For example, the function "file_write" requires a path parameter to define the location of the output file.